sheldonucr/ee260_lab/lab4/README.md

 ```

-If your RTL still has error, then your `simv` result will be the following
+If your RTL still has error, then your `./simv +verbose=1` result will be the following
 ```
 [tkim@kepler rtl_students]:./simv +verbose=1
 Chronologic VCS simulator copyright 1991-2015